By Joseph E. Gannon

 Sheridan's post-war career was highly successful, if not always completely admirable.
 While commanding the military district of Louisiana and Texas he helped bring about the end of the French adventure in Mexico.
 However, Sheridan's administration of the former rebels in his district was considered oppressive by many.
 Andrew Johnson removed him from the post after only six months.
 He may have been in some trouble had Johnson been in office longer, but the election of Sheridan's good friend Grant in 1868 assured him of a bright future.

 Grant promoted Sheridan to lieutenant general and got him away from politics and back into a area in which he was more proficient: combat.
 Much of the rest of Sheridan's life revolved around the struggle against the Plains Indians.
 Sheridan had little sympathy for those Indians, and many have criticized his actions since, with some justification.
-He has taken much abuse over his often misquoted comment "The only good Indian is a dead Indian."
-His actual quote, though less than sympathetic, is not nearly as full a condemnation of all Indians.
-What he actually said was , "the only good Indians I ever saw were dead."
-Given the fact that most of the Indians he had contact with until then were actively fighting the U.S. government, this quote is much less racist.
+He has taken much abuse over his supposed comment that, "The only good Indian is a dead Indian."
+Some claimed he said, "the only good Indians I ever saw were dead."
+Given the fact that most of the Indians he had contact with until then were actively fighting the U.S. government, that quote would be less racist.
+Sheridan himself vehemently denied that he had ever said either.

 Whatever else one says about these Indian fighting years, Sheridan remained a good, and also aggressive, soldier.
 He did the job his country sent him out to do to best of his ability, which was considerable.
 In the midst of those struggles Sheridan found some solace in his personal life.
 On June 3, 1875, he married Irene Rucker; she was the daughter of a long time army officer, and at 22, was half his age.
 She would bear him three daughters and a son, Philip Jr.